Central Florida lands hub for Jetsons-like ‘flying cars’

 The Tavistock Development Corp. said it was constructing a Jetsons-like aviation facility in Orlando’s Lake Nona area, the mixed-use planned community it built.
 Lake Nona already is home to several medical and research facilities.

 The aircraft will be supplied by Lilium, a Germany-based aviation company that manufacturers the industry’s only five-passenger “electric vertical takeoff and landing” aircraft.
-At the moment, the Lilium Jets can travel up to 185 miles (298 kilometers) on a one-hour charge.
+At the moment, the Lilium Jets can travel up to 185 miles (nearly 300 kilometers) on a one-hour charge.

 Passengers wanting a ride on the aircraft will be able to book reservations via their phones in a way similar to ride-share companies Uber and Lyft, officials said.

 The vehicles flying and landing out of the Lake Nona Vertiport will accommodate four passengers and a pilot.
-The cost will be similar to a first-class, though the price will likely go down as the service becomes more popular, officials said.
+The cost will be similar to a first-class fare, though the price will likely go down as the service becomes more popular, officials said.

 Unlike airplanes and helicopters, the vehicles offer quick point-to-point personal travel, at least in principle.
 They could do away with the hassle of airports and traffic jams.